Now booking field trip/ school group tours for the 2023 season!

 Add a hands-on activity!
 This two-hour experience includes the full Farmstead Fun for Everyone tour, along with choice of a 30-minute, staff-lead craft inspired by artifacts in Renfrew’s collection that your class will see on tour.

 Choice 1: Watercolor Frakturs – Pennsylvania German families marked special occasions like births and marriages with colorful hand-painted images and medieval-style lettering.
 Students will be inspired by Renfrew’s collection of antique frakturs on exhibit in the 1812 Royer House, then paint their own using watercolors.

 Choice 2: Paper Quilt Blocks – Colorful quilts kept early Franklin County families warm.
 Students will see original examples while on tour, then learn about different designs, making their own stylized quilt blocks based on historic patterns out of geometric shapes from patterned paper.
-Once everyone’s “quilt block” is done, we’ll tie them together to make one large “quilt” to display in your classroom!
+Once everyone’s “quilt block” is done, teachers may take them back to school and tie them together to make one large “quilt” to display in your classroom!

 Adventure Experience 4 (For Grades 3-12):

 Decorative Arts Discovery: $15 per student.
 2.5 hours, Max.
 40 participants (includes students, teachers, school personnel, and adult chaperones)

 Let’s “dish” about Renfrew’s early American decorative arts and home furnishings with special emphasis on the influence of world cultures on everyday objects in people’s homes during the eighteenth and nineteenth century.